SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Looping statements allow a block of code to be executed repeatedly, depending on the conditions specified in the loop.
-Swift has four looping statements:
-C-style for statement, for-each statement, while statement, and do-while statement.
+Swift has four looping statements: a for statement, a collection-based for statement, a while statement, and a do-while statement.
 Each looping statement is discussed in detail below.

 See also `Break Statement`_ and `Continue Statement`_.